jukangpark/Deskify/README.md

 - **Share Your Setup**: Upload photos of your desk setup and share them with the community.
 - **Explore & Get Inspired**: Browse through a variety of desk setups to get inspired for your next desk upgrade.
 - **Connect with Others**: Comment, like, and interact with other users who share your passion for creating the perfect workspace.

+### MVP Development

+This repository is focused on quickly developing a Minimum Viable Product (MVP) for Deskify.
+The goal is to create a functional version of the platform with core features that allow users to share and explore desk setups.
+We aim to iterate rapidly based on user feedback and continuously improve the platform.